Readers

 Returns:

-self – Returns the class instance with updated attributes including the extracted XML data.
+self (ECGXMLReader instance) – Returns the class instance with updated attributes including the extracted XML data.

 Raises: